Savannahpolcen/Code-Quiz/README.md

 #Objective
 This is a workup of the Web-API coding timed coding quiz.
-The projext plan is to create a JavaScript timed coding quiz.
+The project plan is to create a JavaScript timed coding quiz.

 ## Mockup Image
 The website mockup image is located at "Code-Quiz\assets\Mockup.jpg".